Skip to content

 In the Old Testament Days, this type of generational wealth was transferred upon one’s passing.

-In the 21st century, however, most of us need an estate plan to properly pass on generational wealth.
+In the 21st century, however, most of us need to create an estate plan and fund the estate to properly pass on generational wealth.

-With an estate plan, you establish trusts, life insurance and account beneficiaries that can avoid probate and legally transfer assets to the next generation.
+With an estate plan, you often establish trusts, purchase life insurance and appoint beneficiaries to avoid probate and legally transfer assets to the next generation.

 4. Aspire to Live a Quiet Life (1 Thessalonians 4:11-12)